What the treatment is and why it's prescribed

 More common -

 Some side effects may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional about side effects.
+Also, your healthcare professional may be able to tell you about ways to prevent or reduce some of these side effects, so always check with them if you are unsure.

 Other side effects not listed may also occur in some patients.
-If you notice any other effects, check with your healthcare professional.
-Do not stop taking this medicine without first checking with your doctor.
-Your doctor may want you to gradually reduce the amount you are using before stopping completely.
+If you notice any other effects, talk to your healthcare professional.
+Do not stop taking this medicine without first checking with your doctor, as they may want you to gradually reduce the amount you are using before stopping completely.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
-When you are taking this medicine, it is especially important that your healthcare professional know if you are taking any other medicines.
+When you are taking this medicine, it is especially important that your healthcare professional knows if you are taking anything else.

-Using this medicine is usually not recommended, but may be required in some cases.
-If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.
+Using different drugs together may be required in some cases, and your doctor may change the dose or how often you use one or both of the medicines.